OpenNews/srccon-2021/participant-prep.md

 Just like previous years, SRCCON 2021 is a unique, accessible, and inclusive event that hosts frank, challenging, nurturing, and creative conversations that need to be had.
 There are tons of ways for all participants to help us create and reinforce this environment.

-Here’s how we always hope you’ll participate:
+#### How we always hope you’ll participate:

 * Be part of hands-on workshops that reimagine newsroom tech, teamwork, leadership, community, and journalism itself —not panels where you sit back and listen, but sessions where you participate and learn.
 * Connect with people who share your hopes and dreams for journalism—not just making professional acquaintances, but creating personal relationships that last.
 * Bring who you are into a conference that thinks about the program, the schedule—even breaks & activities—as ways to celebrate everything you have to share.

-This year, at an online SRCCON, we also hope that you’ll help us create a welcoming digital environment by:
+#### Create a welcoming digital environment:

-* **Being generous with +1s and emojis.** During talks and sessions, speakers and facilitators won’t be able to see your expressions as clearly, or hear your claps or snaps — so give them positive feedback digitally in the chat, and be generous!
+* **Be generous with +1s and emojis.** During talks and sessions, speakers and facilitators won’t be able to see your expressions as clearly, or hear your claps or snaps — so give them positive feedback digitally in the chat, and be generous!
 * **Help us maintain our focus on you, the community, and not your employer.** At in-person SRCCON events, we’ve always made the decision to never show a person’s place of work on their name badge.
 We’re carrying that over to SRCCON online by hiding your emails in Slack (which often reveal your employer), and by encouraging you to talk about your interests and passions first when making connections.
 * **Support one another.** In-person, we like to follow the [pac man rule](https://www.ericholscher.com/blog/2017/aug/2/pacman-rule-conferences/).
 Digitally, we can support each other by following the same spirit.
 Especially with a video chat setup, it can be hard to get a word in.
 If you see someone else trying to get a word in, help make sure they get a chance to speak.
 If you see someone looking for help in Slack, lend an ear.

-<span id="only-share-links"></span>
-Finally, you can help us by **only sharing links with participants.**
+#### Only share links with participants

 At previous SRCCONs, some parts of our programming have usually been publicly accessible, such as a live transcript of a session, or our etherpad notes.
 This time, we’d like to ask for your help to make sure that all of our programming is only shared with participants.
 There’s two main reasons for this: